Ragi Benefits and Side Effects

 Sanskrit name: Nandimukhi, Madhuli

-Native Region: In India, Ragi is grown in various states like Andhra Pradesh, Bihar, and Uttar Pradesh.
-Karnataka and Tamilnadu are the primary Ragi-growing states.
-Apart from India, Ragi is widely cultivated in subtropical and tropical regions including Africa, Sri Lanka, China, Madagascar, Malaysia, and Japan.
+Native Region: Ragi, also known as finger millet, is primarily grown in India, with cultivation taking place in various states such as Andhra Pradesh, Bihar, and Uttar Pradesh.
+Karnataka and Tamil Nadu are the major ragi-growing states in India.
+In addition to India, finger millet is widely cultivated in subtropical and tropical regions around the world, including Africa, Sri Lanka, China, Madagascar, Malaysia, and Japan.

-As per the USDA Nutrient Database, 100g of ragi contains the following values:
+According to the USDA Nutrient Database, 100 grams of ragi provides the following nutritional values:

 Nutrients Value per 100g